-Continuing on with the anime theme, we decided to go to Ikebukuro on day 22.
-Ikebukuro is home to the very famous Sunshine city which is a mall complex that literally has everything, from an aquarium to the world’s biggest pokemon centre.
+Continuing on with the anime theme, my sister and I decided to go to Ikebukuro on day 22.
+Ikebukuro is home to the very famous Sunshine city which is a mall complex that literally has everything from an aquarium to the world’s biggest pokemon centre.

 Ikebukuro is a really huge place with multiple malls.
 Together with Akihabara, Ikebukuro is known for being the centre of otaku culture.

-As soon as we reached there we went straight to J world.
-Anyone who watches anime knows shounen jump, and for good reason- long running series such as Dragon Ball Z and Naruto were usually the first anime people watched as children on cartoon network, even before they found out what anime is.
-Their characters are really iconic and J world is a mini theme park for these well-loved series.
+As soon as we reached there we went straight to J World.
+Anyone who watches anime knows Shounen Jump, and for good reason – long running series such as Dragon Ball Z and Naruto were the shows that introduced many to anime.
+Their characters are really iconic and J World is a mini theme park for these well-loved series.

 The entrance fee wasn’t too expensive (800 yen I believe).
 They also have another ticket which includes all the rides/games, but is a bit more expensive.
 The place is divided into sections dedicated to each of the series.

 We weren’t really interested in the one piece area mainly because neither of us have seen it (gasp), and so we just looked around and moved on to the Dragon Ball and Naruto sections.